HeinzTempl/pre_ai_redaction_workflow_legal_professoinal_V2/README.md

 Your previously uploaded README.md file has expired.
 Please re-upload it if you want me to modify it directly.

 🛠 LibreOffice Dependency for DOCX to PDF Conversion
+## The script can be adapted to use MS Word as a converter - libreoffice is free so you can use it anyway ##

 To convert .docx files to .pdf, this project uses LibreOffice in headless mode.
 Ensure it is installed and correctly configured on your system.